wwWallet/wallet-docs/docs/development-environment-setup/01-getting-started.md

-## Case 1: Development on docker containers inside a Virtual Box VM (for computers with x86_64 CPU architecture)
+## Case 1: Development on docker containers inside a Virtual Box VM (recommended for computers with x86_64 CPU architecture)

 ### Prerequisites